 At the stock level, rigorous research uncovers asymmetrical return opportunities.
 Our conviction in long-term earning power and liquidity determines position size.
 The use of shorts or derivatives allows us to hedge risk and more efficiently capture returns.

 At the portfolio level, we monitor positioning and active risk resulting from individual security selection.
 We utilize quantitative tools to identify factor and style risks, actively manage the market cycle, and for intended and unintended exposures.

 At the firm level, we perform comprehensive portfolio reviews with the investment team and senior management.
 We also monitor firm relations as a potential source of risk, including counter-party risk and regulatory risk.

 Finally, and just as importantly, we understand that a disciplined process, sophisticated models, and machine learning are tools to enhance judgment and common sense, not replace it.

 Technology is a critical component that differentiates Convector's investment process.
 Our award winning proprietary technology platform C.A.R.L.
-(Convector Advanced Research Laboratory) enhances the capabilities of our analysts and portfolio manager.
+(Convector Algorithms Research Laboratory) enhances the capabilities of our analysts and portfolio manager.
 The technology solution applies powerful data science techniques that converts data into information more effectively than systems used by peers.
 This thorough examination enables us to discover unique insights, empirically test and understand relationships in ways previously unachievable, and is a key determinant of successful execution on our investment principals.